FAIR-bioHeaders/FHR-File-Converter/README.md

-## Using fhr in Python
+## Using FHR in Python

-How to use the fhr library on the python3 command line:
+To use FHR libabry in Python

 ```python
 >>> from fhr import fhr